 Board of Trustees Meetings

-The Board of Trustees holds business meetings on the second Tuesday of each month at 7:00 p.m.
+For the 2021-22 church year, the Board of Trustees will hold business meetings on the second Wednesday of each month at 7 p.m. (except for the June meeting, which will be held on Tuesday, June 15.)
 Members and friends are welcome to attend.
-Meetings are currently being held via Zoom.
 Click on the meeting date links below to see the meeting agenda and get the Zoom meeting link:

 Links to helpful Governance Documents and Resources: